My big declutter led me to recognize one major factor in how I managed my household…we had a lot of waste.

 Sometimes, we have excess because we prefer the exhilaration of new vs old.

 We build up excess by stocking up on super healthy foods we have zero intentions of actually consuming.
+Or we do intend to consume those healthy foods, but that junk food is just a little too tempting.

 We build up excess clutter by buying bullet journals when we actually prefer digital calendars.